Mellon Postdoctoral Fellowship

 The program offers five key instruments of professional advancement: meaningful teaching (Fellows teach one course per term); collaborative intellectual exploration (through participation during the first year in the year-long Faculty Seminar); interaction with the broader world of scholarship and public life (through the staging of a symposium connected to the Fellow's teaching and research interests, which occurs in the spring semester of the Fellow’s second year); mentoring (through association with host departments and programs); and the time and resources for scholarly endeavor (a reduced teaching load, support for research and travel).

-In the second year, the Fellow will organize and present a national spring symposium related to his or her fields of interest.
-This event will be supported financially and logistically by the HCAH.
+In the second year, the Mellon Fellow will organize and present a spring symposium related to his or her field funded by the Hurford Center.
+During each of the four semesters at Haverford College, the Mellon Fellow will teach one course at the introductory/intermediate or advanced level.

 Should you have any questions, please email to Kerry Nelson. email@example.com.

-Candidates who have received the Ph.D. in 2010 at the earliest, or who have completed the requirements for the Ph.D. by the application deadline of January 13, 2015 are eligible.
+Candidates who earned their Ph.D. as early as 2012 or who have completed the requirements for the Ph.D. by the application deadline of January 9, 2017 are eligible to apply.